Jared284/security-portfolio/labs/03-cloud-security-monitoring/07-reflections-and-improvements/README.md

 That mattered because it reinforced the importance of validating the event source and event name directly rather than guessing and building a filter blindly.

+A separate lesson came from attempting to use failed console login activity as the next cloud-side detection.
+While `ConsoleLogin` events were visible and the success state was easy to inspect, failed-login validation became messy enough that it was not the best use of time for this phase of the lab.
+Pivoting to paired security group change detections was the better decision because it produced faster, cleaner, and more defensible results.

 ## Current Limitations

 Even though the lab is much stronger now, it is still not complete.